sgmurphy/wordpress-plugins/adrotate/readme.txt

 Easily manage all your ads with **AdRotate Banner Manager**!

-**AdRotate Banner Manager** supports every kind of ad including Google AdSense, Google Ad Manager (DFP – DoubleClick for publishers), Amazon Native Shopping Ads, Amazon Affiliate tags, Media.net and banners you create yourself or get from your local businesses and sponsors.
+**AdRotate Banner Manager** works with every kind of ad and banner including Google AdSense, Google Ad Manager (DFP – DoubleClick for publishers), Amazon Native Shopping Ads, Amazon Affiliate tags, Media.net and banners you create yourself or get from your local businesses and sponsors.

-**AdRotate Banner Manager** is the most intuitive ad management plugin available and is created for newcomers and professionals alike.
-The plugin offers all the features you need to easily manage your adverts from the dashboard which is packed with easy to use yet powerfull features.
+Using **AdRotate Banner Manager** is very easy with the intuitive dashboard because it's created for newcomers and professionals alike.
+The plugin offers all the features you need to easily manage your adverts and campaigns from your dashboard and it's packed with easy to use yet powerfull features.

-As a result **AdRotate Banner Manager** is trusted by tens of thousands of individuals and businesses.
+As a result **AdRotate Banner Manager** is trusted by tens of thousands of businesses, bloggers and site owners.

-Some design queues;
+= Practical design choices in AdRotate =
-* Easy to use dashboards that match the style of WordPress dashboards so that they instantly feel familiar.
+* Easy to use dashboards that match the style of WordPress and ClassicPress so that everything feels familiar.
 * Functional features that are easy to use and understand.
-And even if you get stuck, there are dozens of guides and a support forum to point you in the right direction.
-* Compatible with every ad network while offering multiple ways to place adverts anywhere on your website.
+* Compatible with every ad network and affiliate server while offering multiple ways to easily place adverts anywhere on your website.

-So if you are looking for the easiest way to manage and run your ad campaigns?
-Look no further!

-Here are a few things **AdRotate Banner Manager** can do for you:
+= Here are a few of the features AdRotate Banner Manager has =
 * Works with every ad including; self made ads, banners from your local business, Google Adsense, Amazon ads and any kind of personals or affiliate ad
 * There is no limit on how many ads you make
 * Includes an advert block and group block for the WordPress block editor